SUAT-VisLab/suat-vislab.github.io/README.md

 permalink: /index.html
 ---
 # oduwsdl.github.io
-New home page for the Web Science and Digital Libraries Research Group
+New home page for the VisLab@SUAT